AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 ```

 An automatic solver cannot discharge this lemma.
 It would be necessary to prove
 it interactively using Coq, for example.
-By expressing, generic manually proved
+By expressing generic manually proved
 lemmas, we can often add useful tools to provers to manipulate more efficiently
 our axiomatic definitions, without directly adding new axioms that would augment
 the chances to introduce errors.
 Here, we still have to realize the proof of the